mateuszbuda/mateuszbuda.github.io/_posts/2018-09-15-thresholding.md

     return np.argmax(y_pred_th, axis=1)
 ```

-Now, we can use them and evalue the performance again:
+Now, we can use them and evaluate the performance again:

 ```python
 p = priors(y_train)